All tutorials

 AutoSuggest

-This method provides corrections for mis-typed words (including plural vs singular), and words being in the wrong order.
+This method provides corrections for mis-typed words (including plural VS singular), and words being in the wrong order.

 Optionally, clipping can narrow down the possibilities, and limit results to: